danmanstx/pfe/README.md

 Plugin for [Sublime Text 3](http://www.sublimetext.com) that helps you work directly with postgresql database functions and run [pgTAP](http://pgtap.org) tests.
 [Trello board](https://trello.com/b/aNujDnId/posgresql-function-editor-sublime-text)

-*Warning:* If you experience problems or have suggestions please [file an issue](https://github.com/danmanstx/pfe/issues).
+*Warning:* If you are experiencing problems or have suggestions please [file an issue](https://github.com/danmanstx/pfe/issues).

 ## Features